 Powerball is played across 44 states in the U.S. in addition to Washington D.C., the U.S. Virgin Islands and Puerto Rico.
 The game underwent significant changes in October 2015, when the main ball pool was expanded and the pool for the Powerball was reduced in order to generate larger jackpots as well as reduce the overall odds of winning a prize.

 The biggest jackpot in the history of the game was the $1.58 billion split between three players in January 2016.
 The ticket holders, from California, Florida and Tennessee, each won $528.8 million.

 Powerball draws take place on Wednesdays and Saturdays at 10:59pm EST in Tallahassee, Florida with the details of the draw appearing on the Powerball Results page soon after.
-The cut-off time for buying Powerball tickets varies from state to state and is usually in the region of one to two hours before the draw, with online concierge service users needing to purchase their tickets up to three hours in advance.
+The cut-off time for buying Powerball tickets varies from state to state and is usually in the region of one to two hours before the draw.

 How to Play Powerball

 As of October 2015, players choose five main numbers from 1 to 69 and a Powerball from 1 to 26.
 You can also select a quick pick at the point of purchase, which will randomly generate a line of numbers for you.

 Powerball has nine winning prize tiers, with awards received for matching anything from just the Powerball, which nets you $4, up to the grand prize, which is won by matching all five main numbers and the Powerball.
 The jackpot begins at $40 million and rises quickly with rollovers, often hitting nine figures and sometimes even ten.